texx00/sandypi/docker/readme.md

 ### Download from browser

-- open [this link](https://github.com/texx00/sandypi/blob/feature/docker/readme.md) in your browser
+- open [this link](https://github.com/texx00/sandypi/blob/master/docker/docker-compose.yml) in your browser
-- on the top right there should be a `raw` button: right-click on it and select `Save as ...`
+- on the top right there should be the `Raw` button: right-click on it and select `Save as ...`
 - save the file where you can find it
 - change the extension of the file from `.txt` to `.yml`